Members

 Zhang Xudong (Harry) – Research Fellow

-He currently serves as a Research Fellow in the lab and completed his PhD in the Department of Architecture at NUS.
-His dissertation focused on assessing the impact of visual landscape quality using image-based metrics on mental restoration and mental health.
-His expertise is about utilising digital tools to investigate the health benefits and urban ecosystem services.
-He held a NUS research scholarship in Singapore, and completed his master’s degree at Delft University of Technology (TUD) awarded a Sino-Dutch Scholarship by the Ministry of Education, Culture, and Science of the Netherlands.
+He currently serves as a Research Fellow in the lab.
+He completed his PhD in the Department of Architecture at NUS.
+His dissertation focused on assessing the impact of visual landscape quality assessed by image-based metrics on restorative potential and mental health.
+His expertise lies in the application of digital tools to investigate the health benefits and other human-centered ecosystem services within urban environments.
+He held a NUS Research Scholarship in Singapore, and completed his master’s degree at TU Delft, where he was awarded a Sino-Dutch Scholarship by the Ministry of Education, Culture, and Science of the Netherlands.

-Research Interests: Digital Tools, Spatial Metrics, Perception, Mental Restoration, Health and Well-being, Urban Ecosystem Services
+Research Interests: Digital Tools, Spatial Metrics, Urban Landscapes, Health and Well-being, Perception and Restorative Potential, Urban Ecosystem Services

 Email: xudong.zhang@u.nus.edu